Defence Staff (Uruguay): Chief of the Defense Staff

-The position of Chief of the Defense Staff is regulated by article 16 of Law No. 18,650.
+The position of Chief of the Defense Staff (Jefe del Estado Mayor de la Defensa) is regulated by article 16 of Law No. 18,650.
 The holder is designated among the General Officers or active Admirals, and has the same hierarchy as the Commanders-in-Chief of the different branches, therefore, at the time of designation, it is granted the rank of Army General, Admiral or General of the Air, depending on whether it belongs to the Army, Navy or Air Force respectively.
 Likewise, no type of rotation is established between each branch of the Armed Forces, since the designation is given by confidence of the Executive.

 The holder of the position may remain in activity for up to five years counted from the promotion, having as an exception the cessation as Commander-in-Chief due to appointment as Chief of the General Staff.
 In the event of being dismissed from his position, the chief of the defense staff must go into mandatory retirement.